K-array: History

 In 1990, innovative entrepreneurs Carlo Tatini, Alessandro Tatini and Massimo Ferrati founded HP Sound Equipment to design and fit-out broadcast studios for television and radio.
 After noticing that unbalanced lavalier microphones would pick up hum from electrical equipment nearby, such as dimmers and power distribution, the group created a miniature microphone with integrated pre-amp inside the cartridge.
 Later, HP Sound began expanding into the manufacture of other product categories, including their own line of MI equipment, and designing OEM solutions for other manufacturers.

 In 2005, HP Sound re-positioned their loudspeaker products into a new brand and K-array was named.
 Shortly after, the live sound-focused company launched its flagship Concert Series range of small-footprint line array products, designed to minimize transport and storage costs during touring.
 The brand’s first product, the KH4 loudspeaker, weighed 100 lbs and had a depth of 6”.

 In the years that followed, K-array has continued to develop line array solutions, including the flat-panel line array modules, alongside slim line column loudspeakers, micro loudspeakers with integrated LED lighting, a flexible rope-like loudspeaker, and a moving head loudspeaker with integrated camera.

 In 2020, KSCAPE, a new division of K-array, combines innovative audio with high-end light in one product to provide architects and designers with a single solution that merges senses.
 RAIL is a 1.2 meter homogenous linear LED track light with full-range cone drivers.

-Following in the footsteps of K-array’s 30 years of pro audio research, KGEAR is born in a bid to meet a wider range of users.
-A new line of fresh pro-audio products that benefit from the uncompromising technologies developed by K-array.
-With a deep focus on performance and sound quality, KGEAR products offer an easy and straight technical approach to create effective solutions, providing all the features needed to fit any situation and environment.